Freedom of Choice

 - Auto-detection of connected microscope minimizes setup effort

-- Seamless integration with Brainlab Cranial Navigation software
+- Seamless integration with Brainlab Cranial and Spine Navigation software

 See the Essential